 Neurons transmit messages between different parts of the body and the brain.
 Many other complex brain changes are thought to play a role in Alzheimer’s too.

-Other symptoms of Alzheimer’s include depression or frequent depressive episodes.
+Another symptom of Alzheimer’s is depression or frequent depressive episodes.
 Depression is caused by cognitive changes which start to become much more evasive.

 Other symptoms include:

 - feeling feverish every once in a while

 - inability to comprehend what is said or done

 - loss of ability to respond on time